vanessaycui/budget-app/README.md

 <hr>
 <h2><strong>GETTING STARTED</strong></h2>

-HOW TO START:
-1. Enter your username (max length is 6 characters) & click **START**
-2. After you lose, click **RESET** to play again.

-HOW TO PLAY:
-1. The snake will move instantly. **Use your arrow keys to move.**
-2. Avoid the pink/red food -- you'll lose 5 points.
-3. Try to catch the blue and light blue food -- you'll gain 1 and 10 points, respectively.
-4. Avoid the borders, you'll lose instantly.
-5. Avoid colliding with yourself, you'll lose instantly.
-6. If your points go below 0, you'll lose.
-7. Gain enough points for your name to be shown on the TOP SCORES list.
-8. Compete with family & friends.

-HOW TO STOP:
-1. Click RESET. ***If RESET was clicked mid-play, your score will not be recorded.***

-TWO WAYS TO CLEAR SCORE RECORDS:
-1. Hard way: Clear your brower's cookies and site data.
-Close & reopen your browser.
-2. Easy way: Type localStorage.clear("highScoreData") in your console, enter, and refresh your page.

-This game is hosted on GitHub Pages!
+This app is deployed on RailWay!
-Click on the link below to play.
+Please click on the link below to access the budget app:

+<button style="padding: 20px; font-size: 30px; border-radius: 10px; background-color: #8EC3B0; border: none;" ><strong><a style="color: white; text-decoration: none;" href="https://budget-app.up.railway.app/">BUDGET APP</a></strong></button>

+Please see my trello board for planned features, updates, and fixes:

-<button style="padding: 20px; font-size: 30px; border-radius: 10px; background-color: #8EC3B0; border: none;" ><strong><a style="color: white; text-decoration: none;" href="https://vanessaycui.github.io/snake-game/">PLAY SNAKE</a></strong></button>
+<button style="padding: 20px; font-size: 30px; border-radius: 10px; background-color: #8EC3B0; border: none;" ><strong><a style="color: white; text-decoration: none;" href="https://trello.com/b/uW3unMH0/project-2-budget-app">trello</a></strong></button>

 <hr>

 ## **NEXT STEPS**

 The following enhancements are some exciting features I will be implementing in the near future:
-* Adding sound effects
-* Option to include or exclude boosters/poisonous food in the game
-* Option for Player vs Player
-* Creating a backend to store top scores so players can compete against each other online
+* Additional graphs to draw more insights on your spending habits
+* Graphs showing projections based on your current spending habits
+* Exporting your entries
 * Creating a mobile-friendly version (web or app)

-Please feel free to provide some feedback.
-Open to all suggestions :)
+For more details, please take a look at my trello board above.

 <hr>